matteo14c/HaploCoV/docs/source/haplocov.rst

 Intermediate files produced by HaploCoV.pl (prefix of the name might change according to the input file, suffix are reported):

-| 1. *areas_list.txt* : this file is produced by computeAF.pl.
+| 1. *areas_list.txt* : this file is produced by *computeAF.pl*.
 It reports the complete list of genomic variants of high frequency (above 1% for more than 30 days by default) that were identified by analysing the interval of time and geographic locales included in your "locales" file.
-This file is produced only if the type of analysis (5th column of your locales file) is set to custom.
+This file is produced only if the type of analysis (5th column of your *locales file*) is set to **custom**.
 |
-| 2. *\_results.txt* : the file with this suffix, is the result of augmentClusers.pl, and includes all the designations (already included in the nomenclature or novel) that were identified by that tool.
+| 2. *\_results.txt* : the file with this suffix, is the result of *augmentClusers.pl*, and includes all the designations (already included in the nomenclature or novel) that were identified by that tool.
 Names of candidate novel lineages/variants are according to the conventions defined in `Novel designations <https://haplocov.readthedocs.io/en/latest/genomic.html#novel-designations>`_.
 |
-| 3. *\_assigned.txt* : this file is produced by assign.pl.
+| 3. *\_assigned.txt* : this file is produced by *assign.pl*.
 Following the identification of novel candidate lineages/variants, HaploCoV re-assigns all the genomes included in your analyses using the additional designation.
 Results are saved in this file.
-The file is in *HaploCoV* format, the lineage/designation assigned to each genome is updated.
+The file is in *HaploCoV format*, the lineage/designation assigned to each genome is updated.
 |
-| 4. *\_features.csv* : this file reports *high level* genomic features associated with each lineage/candidate lineage included in the \_results.txt file.
-Features are computed by LinToFeats.pl.
+| 4. *\_features.csv* : this file reports high level genomic features associated with each lineage/candidate lineage included in the \_results.txt file.
+Features are computed by *LinToFeats.pl*.
 |
-| 5. *\_PASS.csv* : reports the VOC-ness score computed by report.pl for every lineage/new candidate lineage included in \_results.txt.
+| 5. *\_PASS.csv* : reports the VOC-ness score computed by *report.pl* for every lineage/new candidate lineage included in \_results.txt.
 |
 | 6. *\_txt.prev*: provides the prevalence report computed by *increase.pl*.
 Prevalence data are computed only for the lineage/candidate lineages included in *\_results.txt* and only at the locales and time-intervals included in the analysis.